aave/gho-bug-bounty/README.md

 # Bug Bounty

+Deprecation Warning: This Repo is no longer the bounty program.
+Please submit a bug through our community driven bug bounty program on [Immunefi](https://immunefi.com/bounty/aave).

 ## Overview

 Ensuring the security of smart contracts is of utmost importance.
 To that end, as of [06 February 2023], the codebase of GHO - a decentralized, overcollateralized crypto-asset intended to maintain stable value - is subject to the GHO Bug Bounty Program (the “Program”).
 The Program provides an opportunity for community members to report “bugs” or vulnerabilities for a chance to earn rewards.
 The aim of the Program is to motivate the security community to take an active role in enhancing the security of open-source software.